benchristel/taste/README.md

   readable tests in the long run.
 - Taste has no facilities for mocking.
 It's clearer, and easy enough, to roll your own test doubles if you need to.
+- If you minify or uglify your code in development, Taste will break, because it relies on the `name` property of functions to give good failure messages.
+There might be other problems as well.

 ## Syntax